padraic-padraic/ucl-latex-thesis-templates/README.md

 - Changed file structure and some file names.
 - Added a "List of Symbols" to the front matter, and an index to the end matter.

+### Padraic's Tweaks

+- Add a 'fancy header' showing chapter titles on each page
+- Turn-off paragraph indentation
+- Default to numeric citation style

+Rather than modify the class, these changes are made as additions in `preamble/MainPackages.tex` and `Main.tex`.

 ## Usage

 The main source file to compile is `Main.tex`.
 Here are all of the includes from `preamble` and `Text_Files`.
 You can also change the referencing style and the index from this file.
 See `example.bib` for how to use the `arxivId` category.